istio/istio.io/content/en/docs/ops/configuration/traffic-management/network-topologies/index.md

 ## (Experimental) Configuring network topologies

 Istio provides the ability to manage settings like X-Forwarded-For (XFF) and X-Forwarded-Client-Cert (XFCC), which are dependent on how the gateway workloads are deployed.
-This is as currently an experimental feature.
+This is currently an experimental feature.

 Many users choose to deploy Istio ingress gateways in using various network topologies (e.g. behind Cloud Load Balancers, a self-managed Load Balancer or directly expose the